ShabanaMuttaki/testforconfig/README.md

   Save the file.
 It will automatically trigger the workflow process and validation of yaml files will happen

-Results can be viewed under the workflow action like below.
+Results can be viewed under the workflow [Actions](https://github.com/ShabanaMuttaki/testforconfig/actions) like below.

 <img width="1671" alt="Screen Shot 2022-04-25 at 13 41 36" src="https://user-images.githubusercontent.com/104023149/165082121-2f4328d9-93e7-432d-9edb-65257ff017aa.png">